JanWilczek/wolf-sound-blog/single-pages/privacy-policy.md

 ### Combining data from different sources within the scope indicated above, including supplementing or combining personal data with information from various external sources, including demographic data, geographical data, data on interactions with external service providers.

 ## How We Use Collected Information and Data
-User data is collected for purposes defined by national and Community law, including in particular:
+User data is collected for purposes defined by national and European Union law, including in particular:

 ### For contract conclusion and proper execution, as well as taking actions at user's request before contract conclusion, including in particular regarding distance purchase of goods and services (including delivery), provision of services related to our websites, responses to inquiries directed through forms and email messages – Art.
 6(1)(b) GDPR;